The Five Stages of Culture – Stage 3

 The Village People – The disco music craze of the 70’s and 80’s transcended many classes, races, and ethnicities and brought the LGBT community forward into a broader part of the population.

 A Neighborhood – Two neighbors from different races and/or ethnicities may bond over shared local interests and activities such as school zoning, homeowners associations, climate, resources, and/or local politics.

 While collectively these images represent a variety of people, cultures, and ethnicities they show them through the lens of an additional commonality with shared characteristics as well as nuanced based on ethnic culture.

 This article is the third in a five-part series on closing the generational cultural gap between the workplace and the marketplace.
-Originally published in the State of the Total Market Industry Report, today’s workplace is two generations culturally removed from the marketplace.
+Originally published in Reframe The Marketplace: The Total Market Approach to Reaching the New Majority, today’s workplace is two generations culturally removed from the marketplace.
 This article series provides a contextual lens on workplace and marketplace cultural definitions – understanding these nuanced differences can help identify and #closethegap between the workplace and marketplace.